-Paired together, Heems and Riz complement the other’s flow like chili powder on mango, distinct on their own but combined are something freshly delectable altogether.
+Paired together, Heems and Riz complement the other’s flow like pineapple on pizza, distinct on their own but combined are something freshly delectable altogether.
 Heems’ relaxed, NYC swagger provides a blasé confidence and humor while Riz’s edged, English tongue sears the record with its intensity and sharp digs.
 “Tiger Hologram” depicts a playfully vulgar competition for a woman’s attention between laidback Long Islander and poison-barbed Brit, while the trappy “No Fly List” seamlessly shifts from Heems’ mesmerizing, sedated musings to Riz’s machine-gun taunts: “Like Jigga when he first heard Lemonade.”

 Their relentless voices find an equal match in Cashmere’s lively and often aggressive beats, with credit due to producer Redinho, aka Tom Calvert.
 Drawing from a world of instruments and genres, Calvert propels the Swet Shop Boys across the realms of Hindustani music and hip-hop.
 On the mischievous “Tiger Hologram”, Heems and Riz pinball off a frisky, synthetic qawwali melody for surprisingly club-ready results.
 Meanwhile, dhols and tamblas present in “No Fly List” and “Zayn Malik” supply a backbone and a backstory to each track, as much melodic tools as they are cultural ones.
 In the same way the boys’ lyrical density adds to Cashmere’s layers, Calvert’s musical fusions diversify it in a way that speaks to its multicultural background.